Orange-OpenSource/hurl/integration/README.md

 $ pip install --requirement bin/requirements-frozen.txt
 ```

-### Proxy

-Some integration tests need a proxy.
-Given our cross-platform needs, we selected [squid] rather than [mitmproxy].

 ### Start local server

 You can use the scripts [`bin/test/test_prerequisites.sh`] / [`bin/test/test_prerequisites.ps1`] depending on your OS to start the